Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 ## Loading Binary Assemblies with Roslyn Extensions

 Our optional Roslyn extensions are fully capable of loading [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) data for a particular file system assembly file.
 This binary assembly can then be referenced by a project assembly as described in the 'Managing Assembly References' section earlier in this topic.
-The only requirements are that your app uses .NET 4.6.2 or later, references our `ActiproSoftware.Text.Addons.DotNet.Roslyn.@@PlatformAssemblySuffix` assembly, and has a NuGet package reference to 'Microsoft.CodeAnalysis'.
+The only requirements are that your app uses .NET 4.6.2 or later, references our `ActiproSoftware.Text.Addons.DotNet.Roslyn.@@PlatformAssemblySuffix` assembly, and has a NuGet package reference to `Microsoft.CodeAnalysis`.

 This code shows how to load a binary assembly with our Roslyn extensions and then add it as a reference to a project assembly: